Royals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 83 hits with 15 doubles, a triple, a home run, 19 walks and 29 RBI.
-He's also stolen one base.
+- Arraez has 85 hits with 15 doubles, a triple, a home run and 19 walks.
+He has driven in 30 runs with one stolen base.

-- Arraez hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is batting .579 with four doubles, a walk and nine RBI.
+- Arraez hopes to build on a four-game hitting streak in this matchup.
+In his last five games he is hitting .571 with four doubles, a walk and nine RBI.

 Arraez Recent Games